 12. Charles-Marie Widor plays his Toccata from V Symphony Op.
 42 No. 1 (1932)

-Here the legendary organist plays his most-famous work, Toccata from 5th Symphony.
+Here the legendary organist plays his most famous work, Toccata from the 5th Symphony.
 When the recording took place, he had been already 88 years old.
 He many times mentioned, that Toccata was wrongly popularised, as a plain showpiece, without feeling, but with ridiculously fast tempos.
-Of course, here the age is a main argument, but… let’s the composer speak through his music!
+Of course, here the age is the main argument, but… lets the composer speak through his music!

 13. Richard Strauss conducts ‘Till Eulenspiegel’ (1944)

-In this footage the video and audio are not properly synchronised, the audio is higher than it should be, which is why Strauss‘ conducting appears behind.
-But nevertheless this video is fascinating!
+In this footage the video and audio are not properly synchronized, the audio is higher than it should be, which is why Strauss‘ conducting appears behind.
+But nevertheless, this video is fascinating!